inet-framework/inet/doc/src/users-guide/ch-clock.rst

 simulation independently of where they are physically located or how they are logically connected to the network.

-In contast, in time sensitive networking, the bookkeeping of time is an essential part, which should be explicitly simulated independently of the underlying global time.
+In contrast, in time sensitive networking, the bookkeeping of time is an essential part, which should be explicitly simulated independently of the underlying global time.
 The reason is that the differences among the local time of the communication network components significantly affects the simulation results.